fasiha/ebisu.js/README.md

 var model = ebisu.defaultModel(24);
 var elapsed = 1; // hours elapsed since the fact was last seen var predictedRecall = ebisu.predictRecall(model, elapsed, true);
-console.log(predictedRecall);
+console.log(predictedRecall); // 0.9526929348377136
 ```
-This function efficiently calculates the *mean* of the histogram of recall probabilities in the interactive demo above (but it uses math, not histograms!).
+This function efficiently calculates the *mean* of the recall probabilities.
 It's a bit faster if you let the third argument be `false`, in which case this function returns *log*-probabilities.

 In either case, a quiz app can call this function on each fact to find which fact is most in danger of being forgotten—that’s the one with the lowest predicted recall probability.